-- compliance issues and internal investigations involving various federal regulatory requirements, such as the mandatory disclosure rule, small business regulations, the Anti-Kickback Act, the False Claims Act, and gift and gratuity regulations
+- Internal Investigations/Compliance: Stephanie has counseled clients on compliance matters and internal investigations involving all manner of federal regulatory requirements, including small business regulations, the Service Contract Act, the FAR’s Combatting Trafficking in Persons (“CTIPs”) requirements, the Anti-Kickback Act, and gift and gratuity regulations.

 Stephanie previously served as a law clerk to Judge Victor J. Wolski on the U.S. Court of Federal Claims in Washington, D.C.
 She also worked as a summer associate at the GAO.
 While in law school, she was an editor of the Harvard Journal on Legislation.